makauj/auxilia.github.io/_posts/2020-09-02-how-to-use-facebook.md

 image: /assets/foto/articolo/facebook/facebook.jpeg
 ---

 Ah Facebook.
 The most popular social network on the planet.
 Billions of daily users.
 Billions.
-So, why write a guide on using one of the most popular apps on the planet?
+So, why write a guide on using one of the most popular apps on the planet?&nbsp;

 Well, here’s how I’d suggest you use Facebook: